Embrace Hope: Pregnancy After Premature Menopause

 1. Causes:

-• Medical Treatments: Chemotherapy, radiation therapy, and certain surgeries can damage the ovaries and induce premature menopause.
+3. Medical Treatments: Chemotherapy, radiation therapy, and some surgeries can be hard on the ovaries.
+These can make the ovaries stop working before they should, which brings on premature menopause.

 2. Symptoms: